Colman1000/blog/content/articles/flutter-state-management-with-getx/index.md

 ### Using observable variables

-Consider the following code as the `MyController` for our Counter App.
+The following code as the `MyController` for the default *Flutter Counter App* that is created when you run `flutter create <project-name>`.

 ```dart
 class MyController extends GetxController {